Updated: Jun 30

 After a close first quarter, the Monarchs outscored the visiting team for the rest of the match to grab their first home win 68-51.

 By Kevin Khachatryan, Staff Writer

-Following a Title IX event in support of women’s athletics, the Monarchs came off last week’s loss looking for redemption by outpacing the Knights of San Diego City College by 17 points.
+Following a Title IX event in support of women’s athletics, the Lady Monarchs came off last week’s loss looking for redemption by outpacing the Knights of San Diego City College by 17 points.

 After taking the game by storm in the second half, the Monarchs’ (2-1) offense stomped through the Knights’ (4-3) defense, who struggled to keep up with the 3-point shooting.
 The opposing team struggled to find consistency on the offensive side of the ball, shooting 10 percent from the 3-point line, which prevented them from staying in the game.
 Freshman guard Jacqueline Privado and Jordyn Jiron racked up 16 points each, leading the Lady Monarchs a 68-51 win.